sukhbrar79/Society-Management-System/README.md

 # Society Management System

-This project is a **comprehensive Society Management System** designed to streamline the management of residential societies by providing an integrated solution for handling complaints, visitor records, parking, flats, users, and much more.
-The system is powered by **Laravel** for the backend, **Vue.js** for the frontend, and provides APIs for seamless integration with mobile applications.
+This project is a **comprehensive Society Management System** designed to streamline the management of residential societies by providing an integrated solution for handling complaints, visitor records, parking, flats, users, and much more. ** Laravel ** powers the system for the backend, and provides APIs for seamless integration with mobile applications.
 ---

-## Implementation

-This chapter details the implementation of all features in the society management system, including backend and frontend components, as well as API integration.
-The implementation fulfills objectives 4, 5, and 6.

----

 ### API Implementation

-To connect the mobile app with the backend system, APIs were built using the **Laravel Passport** package ([documentation](https://laravel.com/docs/11.x/passport)).
+APIs were built using the **Laravel Passport** package to connect the mobile app with the backend system ([documentation](https://laravel.com/docs/11.x/passport)).
 Passport was chosen for its full OAuth2 server implementation, ensuring secure API authentication through access tokens.

 For API documentation and testing, a **Postman Workspace** was created, helping to document and test APIs efficiently.